Thomaswang0822/Streamline_Sample/README.md

 Unlike our AMD FSR Offline Runner, this app doesn't have loading config from json feature.
 The only way to specify runtime options is through cmdline args.

+LATEST UPDATE: we deprecated the `OutputMaxCount` option for these 2 reasons:

+1. It is more for a developer convenience (myself) but has little help in production use case.
+It should be moved in a "Release" product anyway.
+2. To solve a tricky bug, we adpoted a multi-run approach (see [this section](#bypass-dlfg-frame-rate-check)), and keep supporting `OutputMaxCount` would make handling frame number very tricky.

 It works almost the same.
 Below is copied from FSR Offline Runner README.

 - EnableHack: a global switch, default false.
 If false, the app will run in its original behavior, rendering Sponza Palace.